Ruston, Louisiana: Higher education

 Louisiana Tech University, a national research university, dominates the city of Ruston, providing the city with its distinctive college town character.
 Grambling State University is located in nearby Grambling, only four miles west of the Louisiana Tech campus.
 Additionally, Louisiana Delta Community College has a branch campus located in Ruston.

 Media

 The Ruston Daily Leader is the newspaper serving Ruston and the rest of Lincoln Parish since 1894.
 The Daily Leader is published Sunday morning and Monday through Friday afternoons.
 Louisiana Tech University is served by several publications including The Tech Talk, the independent Louisiana Tech student newspaper that reports on local, state, and national issues in addition to campus news.

-The only AM radio station based in Ruston is KRUS 1490, a gospel music station.

-FM
+Radio

+Ruston is the principal city of the Ruston media market for radio.

+Television

+Ruston is part of the Monroe media market for television.

 Infrastructure

+National Guard

 The 527th Engineer Battalion (Triple Alpha) ("Anything, Anytime, Anywhere") is headquartered in Ruston.
 This battalion is part of the 225th Engineer Brigade of the Louisiana National Guard.